marcelohdez/dim/README.md

 ## Usage

-After [installing], you may run `dim` before you would run your locker, when you want the screen to dim for a period, e.g. in your [swayidle] config:
+After [installing], you may run `dim` before you would run your locker, when you want the screen to dim for a period, e.g. in your [swayidle] config/command:

 ```bash
 timeout 270 'dim && swaylock'